yamchips/issue-tracker/README.md

 - Params and searchParams in Props are Promise type now
 - PlantScale no longer offers free Hobby tier, use Aiven as production database
 - Add credentials provider, users can log in using email and password to enable edit function
+- Add status selector on issue detail page to update status

 ## Theming & UI